Galimbor/DAW-Pen_E-Shop/README.md

 ## Description

-This project is an e-shop that sells luxury, with registration and login services implemented, alongside with a cart functionality.
+This project is an e-shop that sells luxury pens, with registration and login services implemented, alongside with a cart functionality.
 Developed using Symphony, pure Javascript and Bootstrap.

 ### How to start working on the project